 - Mikey Harrison: Partnerships Manager at Sales Hacker

-How has the pandemic and Covid-19 impacted sales recognition events?
+How has the pandemic and Covid-19 impacted sales recognition programs and events?

 “If Covid-19 has taught us anything - this separation, this isolation - it has taught us that a plain commission check is not enough at the end of the day.
 There is a severe longing for something more connected - more related to who we are and the motivation we desire.” - Tom Castley

 The very first thing that the panelists addressed was the external factors that are affecting the motivation of their reps.
 With pandemic pressures and the shift to remote work, sales reps are having to adapt their entire process.
-Thus, it should be no surprise that the way we celebrate their achievements is changing too.
+Thus, it should be no surprise that the ways we celebrate and recognize their achievements are changing too.

 To Tom’s point in his above quote, this pandemic is not changing what reps are motivated by - instead, it’s exposing motivators that have always existed.
 In the past, intrinsic motivators like community, belonging, and connection may have taken a backseat in reps’ minds.
 Now, they’ve become a priority and are top of mind for sales reps everywhere.

-Another factor to consider: the people who are will qualify for President’s Club this year are not going to be the typical winners.
-With many having to adjust their sales process due to the changes to remote sales, or industry-wide impacts outside of their control, you’ll likely have many new or first-time Club qualifiers.
-Reps who have navigated the pandemic with hustle and grind, forged new client relationships, or who sought new ways to innovate their process.
-These new reps may not be motivated in the same way as your past winners.
+Another factor to consider: the people who will qualify for President’s Club this year are not going to be the typical winners.
+With many having to adjust their sales process due to the changes to remote sales, or industry-wide impacts outside of their control, you’ll likely have many new or first-time President's Club qualifiers.
+Sales reps who have navigated the pandemic with hustle and grind, forged new client relationships, or who sought new ways to innovate their process might be new faces in your President's Club incentive program, and may not be motivated in the same ways as your past winners.

-With all these shifting priorities and moving targets, it’s crucial to figure out what aspects of your sales events need to be adapted for this coming year.
+With all these shifting priorities and moving targets, it’s crucial to figure out what aspects of your sales events and incentive programs need to be adapted for this coming year.

-How to adapt your in-person sales recognition events:
+How to adapt your in-person sales incentive events: